R4C4/dicom-tree/readme.md

 # Dicom Tree Loader

-Component build with the Stencil Starter Project  https://github.com/ionic-team/stencil-component-starter.git to parse and resolve DICOM - Directories
+Component build with the Stencil Starter Project  https://github.com/ionic-team/stencil-component-starter.git to parse and resolve DICOM - Directories.
+It provides a simple tree View with the DICOM - Relational Model.
+In this tree you can select series and get the selected dataFiles

-# Stencil

-Stencil is a compiler for building fast web apps using Web Components.

-Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
-Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.

-Stencil components are just Web Components, so they work in any major framework or with no framework at all.

-## Getting Started

-To start building a new web component using Stencil, clone this repo to a new directory:

 To Debug use
 ```